Fabric vs a Lakehouse/ML Competitor vs Synapse¶ Decision

 Anti-patterns¶

-- Using Databricks as a BI platform (no native dashboarding equivalent to Power BI + Direct Lake)
+- Using a Spark/ML-first competitor as a BI platform when it lacks native dashboarding equivalent to Power BI + Direct Lake

-- Running Databricks on Azure solely for Spark when Fabric Lakehouse provides equivalent compute
+- Running the competitor's platform on Azure solely for Spark when Fabric Lakehouse provides equivalent compute

-- Ignoring OneLake interoperability -- Databricks can read/write OneLake via ABFS shortcuts
+- Ignoring OneLake interoperability -- many competitor platforms can read/write OneLake via ABFS shortcuts

-- Maintaining separate Databricks and Fabric environments without Delta Sharing or shortcut integration
+- Maintaining separate competitor and Fabric environments without open data-sharing or shortcut integration

 Synapse Analytics (Legacy)¶